• Overview

 My goal is to develop a deep, holistic understanding of how your experiences connect, so we can identify meaningful patterns and opportunities for growth, insight, and behavioral change.

-I help internalizers, people pleasers, and anxious individuals & couples—those whose minds are always racing or looping—find a place to let it out, ground themselves, and experience clarity and peace.
+I help individuals whose minds are always racing or looping looking for solutions find a place to let it out, ground themselves, and create the conditions for clarity and peace.

 Maybe you are struggling with:

 Anxiety: You are worried, nervous, and feeling edgy.
-You’ve tried looking up tips on Reddit, but nothing is helping break the pattern.
+You’ve tried looking up tools and reading self-help books, but nothing is helping break the pattern.
 Maybe your worries stem from career fatigue, people pleasing, past interpersonal trauma, or relational difficulties.
-No matter where they may be coming from, we’ll give them time, space, and think outside of the box to try and break the cycle.
+No matter where they may be coming from, we’ll give them time, space, and think outside of the box and break the cycle.

-Communication: You are having a hard time asserting yourself, you have a habit of not asking for nor accepting help, or there is a breakdown of communication in your relationship.
+Communication: You have a habit of not asking for nor accepting help, or there is a breakdown of communication in your relationship.
 Maybe you’re no longer feeling seen nor connected in your primary relationship or friendships.
 Perhaps you’re processing past challenges from family relationships that you suspect might be casting a shadow on your current connections.
+Perhaps it’s hard to connect when you’re focused on fixing, helping, and problem solving.

-Most of us need to feel seen, heard, and validated in these struggles while also gaining new perspectives and tools to start feeling lighter.
+Most of us need to feel seen, heard, and validated in these defense mechanisms while also gaining new perspectives and tools to start feeling lighter.

-From a holistic, nuanced perspective, we will understand where pain points are stemming from and how to heal & soften them.
+From a holistic, nuanced perspective, we will understand where stuck points are stemming from and how to heal & soften them.

-Anxiety, disconnection, insecurity, and confused feelings can lead us to feel apathetic, inadequate, insignificant, nervous, embarrassed, remorseful, isolated, and even grief.
+Anxiety, disconnection, insecurity, and confused feelings can lead us to feel apathetic, inadequate, self-disparaging, isolated, and even grief.

 These feelings are valid and there are healthy, effective, and meaningful ways to transform them.
 This is what therapy is for.